 Admission to the PhD Programme

 Here, you will find general information about procedures you should be aware of when applying for and being admitted to a PhD programme at the Faculty of Educational Sciences.
 The deadline for applying is two times a year: 1.
 April and 1.
 October.
+Please be aware that you have to send your application by ordinary mail.

 The doctoral programme at The Faculty of Educational Sciences is a key mechanism for developing promising academic talent in our field.
 Through this programme the faculty ensures the necessary academic renewal of our academic staff and also makes a major contribution to meeting the increasing demand for educational expertise nationwide.